surifirstpin/biplus_documentation/docs/Visualization.md

 - **Point style** will specify how the data points will appear on chart. the following options are available.
   - Circle
+  - Triangle
+  - Rectangle
+  - RectRot
+  - Cross
+  - CrossRot
-  - traingle
+  - Star
-  - rectangle
+  - Line
-  -
+  - Dash